dcnieho/glassesValidator/README.md

   - Using Pupil Cloud (*Pupil Invisible* and *Pupil Neon*): Export the recordings using the `Timeseries data + Scene video` action.
   - For the *Pupil Core*, for best results you may wish to do a scene camera calibration yourself, see https://docs.pupil-labs.com/core/software/pupil-capture/#camera-intrinsics-estimation.
-    If you do not do so, a generic calibration will be used by Pupil Capture during data recording, by Pupil Player during data analysis and by glassesValidator, which may result in worse accuracy.
+    If you do not do so, a generic calibration will be used by Pupil Capture during data recording, by Pupil Player during data analysis and by glassesValidator, which may result in incorrect accuracy values.
 - *SMI ETG*: For SMI ETG recordings, access to BeGaze is required and the following steps should be performed:
   - Export gaze data: `Export` -> `Legacy: Export Raw Data to File`.
     - In the `General` tab, make sure you select the following: